ThinkConsortiumOnBlockchain/Proof-WhitePaper/readme.md

 # Distributed Software Application

-Asset Book’s Distributed Application on Decentralized DNS (DAD) unifies these systems by connecting to Scopics which then act as oracles to legislate transactions and operate from an easy-to-use interface for placing/modifying/managing assets across multiple chains by people with differentiated technical expertise.
+Proof’s Distributed Application on Decentralized DNS (DAD) unifies these systems by connecting to Scopics which then act as oracles to legislate transactions and operate from an easy-to-use interface for placing/modifying/managing assets across multiple chains by people with differentiated technical expertise.
 After transactions have completed, the DAD reads the final transaction and creates a record on a side-chain which allows for fast interactions and solid record keeping.

 The DAD handles a cryptographically secure database of private keys which allow for the seamless movement of assets across multiple chains, allowing assets deployed across many chains to interact and be traded.

 An asset’s existence will be initiated by a user who can be an institution, an individual, or a proxy acting on behalf of either.
 User interaction with the underlying system will be handled by the UI with all actions on an asset  being recorded and handled by the DAD’s underlying protocol.

 The DAD protocol will have a dual layer verification scheme consisting of payment verification and transaction verification.
-For payment verification, Asset Book will check that actions on the parent chain successfully occurred using a standard Simple Payment Verification (SPV) proof such as the broom filter [A] or the proposed Ethereum Light client.
-Second, before sending, the asset book builds and formats transactions insuring solid interoperability between blockchains.
+For payment verification, Proof will check that actions on the parent chain successfully occurred using a standard Simple Payment Verification (SPV) proof such as the broom filter [A] or the proposed Ethereum Light client.
+Second, before sending, the Proof builds and formats transactions insuring solid interoperability between blockchains.

 The DAD also holds any keys or authentication information in an encrypted format in order create transactions and verify identity to scopic oracles.
 Initially, the encrypted storage will resemble the implementations laid out in Storj’s MetaDisk white paper.